-With its recent bunch of luxury timepieces the Japanese watchmaker finally decided to ditch the “SEIKO” inscription in the upper part of the gadget’s face and move the “GS / Grand Seiko” combination to this dominant position, which is good: nobody wants to waste time explaining to the uninitiated how a mere Seiko may cost more than a Speedmaster.
+With its recent bunch of luxury timepieces, the Japanese watchmaker finally decided to ditch the “SEIKO” inscription in the upper part of the dial and move the “GS / Grand Seiko” combination to this dominant position, which is good: nobody wants to waste time explaining to the uninitiated how a mere Seiko may cost more than a Speedmaster.

 Pricing & Availability

-Being a “Japanese Domestic Market” (JDM) model, the watch will be *ahem* officially available only at the brand’s flagship stores, including Seiko Premium Boutiques and Seiko Premium Watch Salons across the Country of the Rising Sun starting November 2018.
-However, even now some online stores around the globe offer the watch for a fairly affordable -for a Grand Seiko- price of $6100 USD.
-With a total of just 600 individually numbered pieces to be manufactured, the watch will probably soon become a rarity, so, if you are interested in the piece, you should make the order now.
+Being a “Japanese Domestic Market” (JDM) model, it will be *ahem* officially available only at the brand’s flagship stores, including Seiko Premium Boutiques and Seiko Premium Watch Salons across the Country of the Rising Sun starting November 2018.
+However, even now some online stores around the globe offer the watch for a fairly affordable -for a Grand Seiko- price of $6100.
+With a total of just 600 individually numbered pieces to be manufactured, the SBGE245G will probably soon become a rarity, so, if you are interested in the piece, you should make the order now.
 Like, RIGHT NOW.

 Build Quality: 5/5

 Nighttime Legibility: 4/5

 Value for Money: 4.5/5

 Grand Seiko Sport Collection Spring Drive GMT (Ref.
 SBGE245G) specification